 Norman Alternative Fuel Program

 On February 24, 2009, Norman City Council adopted the Norman Alternative Fuel Program, one of very few such municipal programs in Oklahoma.
-Since that time, the City has become a leader in alternative fuel technology.
-Out of 101 Public/Private Compressed Natural Gas (CNG) Fueling Facilities located in the Oklahoma Natural Gas (ONG) network, the City of Norman's CNG Fueling Facility is ranked 10th in Oklahoma for total volume throughput with a total dekatherm usage of 161,656 translating into 1,293,248 gas gallon equivalents.
-In addition to environmental benefits, the city has saved approximately $1,453,303 since 2009 in fuel costs by replacing traditional fuel vehicles with CNG vehicles.
+Since that time, the City has become a leader in alternative fuel technology with over 25% of the fleet being alternative fuel.
+Out of 101 Public/Private Compressed Natural Gas (CNG) Fueling Facilities located in the Oklahoma Natural Gas (ONG) network, the City of Norman's CNG Fueling Facility is ranked 10th in Oklahoma for total volume throughput with an annual dekatherm usage of approximately 51,250 translating into 410,000 gas gallon equivalents.
+In addition to environmental benefits, the city has saved approximately $3,500,000 since 2009 in fuel costs by replacing traditional fuel vehicles with CNG vehicles.

-Where applicable, green procurement is used by buying CNG or Biofuel vehicles whenever possible and every vehicle we purchase must be in the top 3% of fuel efficiency in its class.
-We partner with the Association of Central Oklahoma Governments (ACOG) and utilize grants to help offset the cost of alternative fuel technology for vehicles and the fueling facility.
+Where applicable, green procurement is practiced by purchasing CNG or Flexible-fuel vehicles whenever possible and every vehicle purchased must be in the top 3% of its fuel efficiency class.
+This Division collaborates with the Association of Central Oklahoma Governments (ACOG) and utilizes competitive grants to help offset the cost of alternative fuel technology, when available.

 Taxi Cab Inspection Program